-Allowing for all members to remain in their existing scheme as at 1 April 2015 would lead to an increase in the Police Pension Scheme liabilities.
+Allowing for all members to remain in their existing scheme as at 1st April 2015 would lead to an increase in the Police Pension Scheme liabilities.
 Scheme actuaries have estimated the potential increase in scheme liabilities for Gwent Police to be approximately 4.4% or £62.860m of pension scheme liabilities.
 This increase was reflected in the IAS 19 disclosure as a past service cost in the 2018/19 accounts.
 In 2019/20, scheme actuaries have reviewed these assumptions at a force level and have estimated a decrease of £185m in Police Pension Scheme liabilities.
 In 2020/21 the estimated increase is £311.57m in pensions scheme liabilities.
-This increase reflects a change in assumptions and therefore represents a loss on remeasurement and reported in the Comprehensive Income and Expenditure Statement(CIES).
+In 2021/22 the estimated decrease is £148.04m in pensions scheme liabilities.
+This decrease reflects a change in assumptions and therefore represents a gain on remeasurement and reported in the Comprehensive Income and Expenditure Statement (CIES).